Aalto-Electric-Drives/motulator/README.md

 Notes
 -----
-This is the very first version.
-No detailed testing has been carried out.
+This is the very first experimental version.
+No testing has been carried out yet.
 There can be bugs and misleading comments.
 Many interfaces will change in the later versions.